Xceptance/xlt-documentation/content/en/xtc/loadtesting/175-results.md

 Finally, if you don't need a generated result set any longer, you may want to delete it to save storage space.
 To do this, just click _Delete_ in the result set's context menu.
 You will be prompted to confirm that you really want to delete the results.

 In case you accidentally deleted some test results, XTC allows you to **restore** them within 30 days after deletion.
 Click the _Show Deleted Items_ entry in the 3-dot results table menu to list the items that can be restored.
 To restore a particular item, click _Undo Deletion_ in the context menu of that item.
 To switch the view back to the live items, click _Hide Deleted Items_ in the table menu.
+Please note that load test results that were publicly shared must be re-shared after restoring.